 A Good Fit: Structure and Culture

 ITIL is a good fit for the structure and culture of tertiary institutions because it reduces cost for delivering IT services through standardization and provides a necessary structure.
 The organization chart for a typical tertiary institution in the United States is likely to include a Chief Executive Officer at the helm (chancellor or president), with a cabinet of direct reports (usually vice presidents or vice chancellors).
 And each of those subordinates lead a division or department.
 The governance structure is also likely to include all or some of the following; board of trustees, faculty leadership, staff senate, faculty senate, employee union and student government.
 While the groups are usually well organized, the culture of campus governance is far from being well organized.
 It is not unusual to find faculty and staff who are entrenched in their practices, and operates in isolation, sometimes referred to as silos.
 They can be described as fragmented groups that often do not communicate well with each other.
-ITIL provides a much needed structure in IT service delivery and support for the campus and all of its major constituents.
+ITIL provides a much-needed structure in IT service delivery and support for the campus and all of its major constituents.

-Consider what is happening at Worcester State University (WSU), where we are in the initial stages of ITIL implementation, with the goal of turning help desk into a service desk.
+Consider what is happening at Worcester State University (WSU), where we are in the initial stages of ITIL implementation, with the goal of turning ourhelp desk into a service desk.
 We are asking our users to call one number for all service requests.
 That has been a culture change for some users, especially those accustomed to calling directly the technician they know for all their helpdesk needs.
 All support calls go to a single point of contact, where it is triaged to the proper service provider or technician.
 This ensures that service calls get to the right technician and cuts down incident resolution time and improves our SLA.
 Before the change, people will call whomever they know for help.
 Sometimes I will get a service request call, as simple as login failure from users, thinking they can get quick service by calling the CIO directly.
 When I receive the call, I will try and find a manager, who will then look for a technician to respond.
 The entire process can easily take hours, depending on staff availability, and tire up three people - the CIO, a manger and a technician.
 As one can see, it is not a very efficient way to provide service.
 The initial incident, login failure is something that could have possibly been resolved by a password reset, a task that people at the call center knows how to do.
-Asking users to call the help desk for all services may be a culture change for some but it pays off if done right, and implementing ITIL can be very helpful to the process.
+Asking users to call the help desk for all services may be a culture change for some but it pays off if done right.
+Implementing ITIL can be very helpful to the process.

 A complete ITIL implementation is costly and time-consuming.
 The good news is that it is not be necessary for most institutions.
 My recommendation is that each institution adopts part(s) that fits its goals and budget.
 Here at Worcester State University, we are focusing on help desk functions.
-Also while a good functional knowledge of ITIL is critical for its success, it is not necessary that every IT staff member be ITIL-certified.
-Some of our staff are trained by an ITIL-certified trainer and others have even been certified, but a bulk of our training is provided in-house, thereby cutting cost and creating ownership of the process.
+Also, while a good functional knowledge of ITIL is critical for its success, it is not necessary that every IT staff member be ITIL-certified.
+Some of our staff is trained by an ITIL-certified trainer and others have even been certified, but a bulk of our training is provided in-house, thereby cutting cost and creating ownership of the process.